Universal Algebraic Methods for Constraint Satisfaction Problems: CSP Applications

 By Fact~\ref{fact:cubes-are-trans}, for each $i \in \alpha$ every subalgebra of $\bA_i$ has a transitive term operation.
 Moreover, the class $\sT$ defined in~(\ref{eq:0001}) is a pseudovariety, so every subalgebra of $\bA_{\alpha}$ has a transitive term operation.
 Suppose there are $J$ subalgebras of $\bA_{\alpha}$ and let $\{t_j\mid 0\leq j < J\}$ denote the collection of transitive term operations, one for each subalgebra.
-Then it is not hard to prove that $t := t_0 \star t_1 \star \cdots \star t_{J-1}$ is a transitive term for every subalgebra of $\bA_\alpha$.
-(Recall, $\star$ was defined at the end of Section~\ref{sec:absorption-thm}.)
+Then it is not hard to prove that $t := t_0 \star t_1 \star \cdots \star t_{J-1}$ (defined in Sec.~\ref{sec:absorption-thm}) is a transitive term for every subalgebra of $\bA_\alpha$.
 In particular $t$ is transitive for the subalgebra with universe $R_{\alpha}$.
-Assume $t$ is $N$-ary.